reframejs/reframe/docs/overview.template.md

 Just like a 19-year-old doesn't want his parents to dictate his life, a team of 5 developers doesn't want a framework to dictate how to do things.

-Reframe is designed from the ground up to be progressively removable:
+Reframe is designed from the ground up to be gradually removed:
 As your prototype grows you eject parts of Reframe.
 Once you ejected everything, you fully got rid of Reframe and have full control.